docker-library/docs/influxdb/content.fixed.md

 ### File system object store with docker

-To start InfluxDB 3 Core with persistent storage and expose the default HTTP port (`8181`), run:
+To use the Docker CLI to start InfluxDB 3 Core with persistent file system storage and expose the default HTTP port (`8181`), run:

 ```bash
 docker run -d --name influxdb3-core \